-Here’s the thing though.
-A GTM plan is only effective when it’s based on objective market intelligence and strategy.
+However, the most successful GTM plans are based on objective market intelligence and strategy.
 This is where go to market research comes in.
-As a series of distinct research components that isolate everything from ideal customer targets to messaging to valuable marketing activities, go to market research forms the foundation of successful GTM plans.
+As a series of distinct research components that isolate everything from ideal customer targets to messaging and marketing activities, go to market research forms the foundation of successful GTM plans.

 What Is A Go To Market Plan

-- Product Definition: Don’t take it for granted that people will know exactly what your product or service is.
-Good GTM plans spend time defining exactly what your product is, what it does, and the benefits it offers.
+- Product Definition: Don’t take it for granted that people know exactly what your product or service is.
+Good GTM plans spend time defining product functionality, features, and benefits.

-- Customer Target: GTM plans need to explicitly call out exactly who your core customer is.
+- Customer Target: GTM plans should explicitly call out exactly who your core customer is.
 After all, the more you tailor your customer targeting the more every aspect of your marketing will resonate with them.
-In the case of B2C businesses, this means outline the demographic and psychographic criteria of your ideal customer.
-For B2B businesses, this usually means outlining the types of businesses that will buy and the key decision makers.
+In the case of B2C businesses, this means outlining ideal customer demographics and psychographics.
+For B2B businesses, this means outlining ideal business types and the decision makers involved in the buying process.

-- Brand or Product Positioning: You’ll need to determine how you want to position your product to differentiate its features and benefits from the competition.
-Called brand or product positioning, this includes defining who your product is for, why they need it, and why it’s the best at what it does.
-It’s a key GTM input since it informs the messaging you’ll use in your actual marketing tactics.
+- Brand or Product Positioning: Strong products hold distinct places in any given category that differentiate them from the competition.
+Called brand or product positioning, this includes defining who the product is for, why they need it, and why it’s the best at what it does.
+Positioning is a key GTM input since it informs the messaging used across future marketing tactics.

-- Marketing Resources & Budgets: Last but not least, GTM plans also define the resources you’ll need to launch your plan.
-This can include in-house personnel with certain skill sets, external agencies, or software tools.
-It also outlines the budget you’ll need over a specific span of time to fund these resources.
+- Marketing Resources & Budgets: Last but not least, GTM plans define the resources needed to launch the product or service.
+This includes in-house personnel, external agencies, software, or other must-have items.
+It also outlines the budget needed over time time to fund these resources.

 The Research Needed For A Go To Market Plan

-Competitive Audits: Getting a lay of your competitive land is an ideal way to kick off GTM research.
-Competitive audits allow you to see how competitors are positioning themselves in the market.
-They also show how competitors are leveraging (or not leveraging) marketing channels and activities.
+Understanding the competition is an ideal way to kick off GTM research.
+Competitive audits show how competitors position themselves in the market as well as how they leverage marketing channels and activities.
 This, combined with the next batch of research, helps synthesize several GTM components.
-It informs the brand positioning and value propositions that will differentiate your product and show you what marketing avenues you should consider.
+It begins isolating ideal positioning and value propositions for strong category differentiation.
+Also, it points business leaders towards marketing channels or activities that warrant further consideration.

-An added benefit of this approach is insight into messaging and positioning.
+An added benefit of any of these is incremental insights into ideal messaging and positioning.
 By isolating your core segment, you’ll learn why they seek out products in your category as well as typical barriers to purchase.
 This, coupled with your earlier competitive audit findings, can point you towards brand positioning and value propositions that will resonate in the market.

-Product Optimization: If you’re debating exactly what features or benefits to tout, or which ones to make sure you include with the initial launch, consider product optimization research.
-While there are different types of methodologies that let you do this, the underlying goal behind them is the same.
-They all help you visualize the trade-offs people make when assessing different product features like price, pricing model, size, quantity, and benefits.
-This lets you isolate the features that will maximize interest.
+If you’re debating exactly what features or benefits to tout, or which ones to make sure you include with the initial launch, consider product optimization research.
+While there are different types of product optimization methods, the goals are generally the same.
+They help visualize the trade-offs people make when assessing different product features like price, pricing model, size, quantity, and benefits, a process that lets organizations isolate features with the greatest interest.

-Pricing Research: One of the hardest decisions to make is deciding how much to charge for your product.
-Using quantitative pricing analysis methods, you can bring peace of mind to this process.
-By performing pricing research you can pinpoint the ideal product price point as well as customers’ appetite for different payment periods.
+One of the hardest GTM decisions is determining your product’s price point.
+However, quantitative pricing analysis methods bring peace of mind to this process.
+Pricing research informs ideal price points and price elasticity and sensitivity as well as customers’ appetite for different pricing models and payment methods.

-Message & Positioning Testing: While initial customer research may point to some positioning and messaging insights, you may be left with several options to consider.
-To whittle your options down, leverage quantitative survey methods.
+While initial customer research points to some positioning and messaging insights, you may be left with several options to consider.
+To whittle those options down, leverage quantitative survey methods.
 These let you show different positioning options to your target audience to assess changes in overall appeal.
 You can measure the way each positioning impacts likability, believability, uniqueness, purchase intent, and other factors.
 With this data in-hand, you can home in on a positioning that will resonate the best.

-Marketing Channel Tests: One of the biggest barriers to marketing is the actual cost of marketing itself.
-This skyrockets the more you consider leveraging paid channels like online or offline ads, conference and events, or syndicating content.
-To figure out how to optimize your budget, you can launch marketing channel tests.
+One of the biggest barriers to marketing is the actual cost of marketing itself.
+This skyrockets once paid channels like online or offline ads, conferences and events, or content syndication enter the mix.
+To optimize your budget, launch marketing channel tests.
 These can be quantitative or qualitative in nature and they let you isolate exactly where your audience in spending their time.
 Once you know where your customers are, you’ll be confident that you’re advertising in the right places.

-We get it.
-We just listed out a lot of research options to help develop your GTM plan.
+We just listed out a lot of go to market research options.
 In the ideal world, you’d have the time and resources to do it all.
-In the real world, you’ll likely have to pick and choose which research is the most important.
+In the real world, you have to pick and choose which research to prioritize.

-Spend time considering where your biggest blind spots or challenges lie.
+To do this, spend time considering where your biggest blind spots or challenges lie.
 That is where research will do you the most good.
-For instance, if you’re entering a crowded market that includes products with very wide price points, performing pricing research may help pinpoint exactly how to price your product.
-In contrast, if you could sell your product to a wide variety of customers, customer interviews and segmentation could help you identify the the targets with the highest potential.
+For instance, if you’re entering a crowded market that includes products with a wide variety of price points, consider pricing research to pinpoint exactly how to price your product.
+In contrast, if you could sell your product to a wide variety of customers, consider customer interviews and segmentation to identify the targets with the highest potential.